 Trucking can potentially be one of the top paying blue collar jobs around.
 Yet we often see the whiners and complainers on the internet claiming they quit trucking because they couldn't make enough money to live on.
 Nobody wants to go broke while attempting to pursue a new career, yet we see folks making this unfortunate claim about the trucking career repeatedly.
 Let's look into the reasons why some people seem to manage making decent money as truck drivers, while others claim it is a crooked business that shows favoritism to some and total disrespect to others.

 There are some really crazy videos and comments all over the internet warning people to avoid certain trucking companies and/or the whole industry altogether.
 For most of us, that first year out here as a rookie driver is one of the most difficult challenges we will face.
 That is a big reason why so many people go online with their complaints.
-Trucking kicked their butts because had no clue what it takes to be a successful driver.
+Trucking kicked their butts because they had no clue what it takes to be a successful driver.

 There are methods and practices that can keep you progressing and developing as a new driver during that difficult rookie year.
 There are concepts you need to understand so that you can keep yourself earning good money out here.
 I'm hoping to lay a few things out for you that will make your transition into a trucking career a little more profitable.
 I'm hoping I can Show You The Money!
 There is definitely money to be made out here, you just need to understand how the game is played.